Find the weak spots in your Industrial Cyber Security and Critical Infrastructures

 Increasingly frequent malicious attacks are resulting in growing awareness of Industrial IT Security.
 Questions that must be asked include: What are the risks involved?
 What do we have to protect?
 How serious are the potential consequences?
 We apply generic methods to risk assessment in industrial IT security, differentiating between industry-specific threat scenarios, damage categories and probabilities.
 Risk assessment aims at identifying the customer-specific risks.

-TÜV SÜD has established relevant tests and certifications according to the new IT security standard IEC 62443.
+TÜV SÜD has established relevant tests and certifications according to the new cybersecurity standard IEC 62443.
 On the basis of this new standard IEC 62443 companies can check potential weaknesses of their automation and control technology and develop effective protection measures for it.
 The standard focuses on IT security of “Industrial Automation and Control Systems” (IACS) which are necessary for reliable and secure operation of automated systems and infrastructures.